juzzlin/Argengine/README.md

     ...
 ```

-If callback for positional arguments is set, then no errors about `unknown arguments` will occur as all additional arguments will be taken as positional arguments.
+If callback for positional arguments is set, then no errors about `unknown options` will occur as all additional options will be taken as positional arguments.

 # Examples

-## Valueless arguments: The simplest possible example
+## Valueless options: The simplest possible example

-Valueless arguments are arguments without any value, so they are just flags.
+Valueless options are options without any value, so they are just flags.
 The lambda callback is of the form `[] {}`.

 ```
 #include "argengine.hpp"